masa-snyk/broker_gitlab_local/README.md

 Now, we are going to fire up broker and container registry agent (CRA) for container scan.

-You need nother broker token for Gitlab containter integration.
+You need another broker token for Gitlab containter integration.
 You can git the token from Snyk UI integration page.

 ![broker token for cra](./asset/broker_token_cr.png)